 Persons diagnosed with a terminal illness with a life expectancy of six (6) months or less may apply for a medical cannabis registry identification card valid for six months.
 There is no application fee.

 If you currently have or had a 6-month Terminal Illness Registry Card, DO NOT start a Terminal Illness application.
 You must complete a Qualifying Medical Cannabis on-line application.
 Call 855-636-3688 and ask to speak to a Terminal Illness Specialist or email firstname.lastname@example.org for assistance.

 Qualifying patients (Adults and Persons under age 18)

 - Be a resident of the State of Illinois at the time of application and remain a resident during participation in the program

 - Have been diagnosed with a terminal illness with a life expectancy of six (6) months or less

-- Make sure your physician completes and signs the physician confirmation of diagnosis of terminal illness.
-This form must be signed in blue ink.
+- Make sure your Health Care Professional completes the on-line certification confirming the terminal diagnosis.
 The in-person physical examination must take place within 90 days of the application submission date.

 - Not hold a school bus permit or Commercial Driver’s License

 - Not be an active duty law enforcement officer, correctional officer, correctional probation officer, or firefighter.